January 18, 2021

-Amtrak On Time Performance
+Amtrak On-Time Performance

 Amtrak is Built on a Priority Promise

 Before 1970, railroads were regulated monopolies that were required to carry both passengers and freight.
 That year, in response to a major railroad bankruptcy, Congress created Amtrak to relieve railroads of this legal obligation.
 Railroads agreed to give Amtrak access to their tracks in exchange for being relieved of the responsibility to serve passengers themselves.
 But within three years, the grand bargain was falling apart, as freight railroads subjected Amtrak passenger trains to unreasonable delays.
 If a train full of coal and a train full of people came to a crossing at the same time, the coal train should have pulled aside to let the people pass, but instead, passengers often saw the opposite.

-So, Congress declared that year that Amtrak and the Federal Railroad Administration (FRA) should jointly define on-time performance standards.
+So, Congress declared that Amtrak and the Federal Railroad Administration (FRA) should jointly define on-time performance standards.
 The Surface Transportation Board could then investigate if trains were late and enforce the law as necessary.
-Amtrak & FRA’s proposal was that 80% of the passengers must reach their destination within 15 minutes of the scheduled arrival time.
-Sure enough, on-time performance started to improve.
+Amtrak & FRA proposed that 80% of the passengers must reach their destination within 15 minutes of the scheduled arrival time, and the standards were finalized by 2010.

 The Legal Battle Picks up Steam

 Freight railroads were not happy with this decision, so they launched into a tortuous legal battle challenging every effort to hold them accountable to the 1973 requirement that they provide preference to passenger trains.